Private enterprise trying to solve social issues ‘does not sit easily’ with a Republic

 The commemoration was attended by President Michael D Higgins and Taoiseach Leo Varadkar.
 Members of the Cabinet were also present, including Minister for Culture Josepha Madigan, Minister for Social Protection Regina Doherty and Minister of State for Defence Paul Kehoe.

-Also in attendance were Fianna Fáil leader Micheál Martin, the party’s deputy leader Dara Cleary, Sinn Féin leader Mary Lou McDonald and Labour leader Brendan Howlin.
+Also in attendance were Fianna Fáil leader Micheál Martin, the party’s deputy leader Dara Calleary, Sinn Féin leader Mary Lou McDonald and Labour leader Brendan Howlin.

 After the Mass Mr Higgins laid a wreath at the burial plot of the leaders of the 1916 Rising.